Circular Economy: How to (better) implement the principle of Extended Producer Responsibility (EPR)

 France is well ahead of the rest of the world in implementing EPR, and is experimenting in this area.
 The organisation of EPR schemes is currently the subject of debate, particularly with regard to the missions and methods of action of the eco-organisations, the way in which their actions relate to those of the other stakeholders in the EPR schemes and, more generally, the institutional framework for the principle of Extended Producer Responsibility.

-The conference will bring together experts from a wide range of stakeholders - marketers, treatment and recycling manufacturers, players in the reuse sector, eco-organisations, the State, local and regional authorities, international organisations, etc. - to discuss ways of improving the EPR system. - to discuss ways of improving the French and European frameworks.
+The conference brought together experts from a wide range of stakeholders - marketers, treatment and recycling manufacturers, players in the reuse sector, eco-organisations, the State, local and regional authorities, international organisations, etc. - to discuss ways of improving the EPR system. - to discuss ways of improving the French and European frameworks.

-Speakers :
+Programme :

 • Guillaume Balas, Directeur Général, Envie